 Following the footsteps of other eco-minded brands, it recently launched its very own sustainable denim collection using surplus and repurposed materials.

-Highlights: Surplus textiles; carbon-offset shipping within the US. $$
+Highlights: Surplus textiles or organic cotton; carbon-offset shipping within the US.

 But does the collection live up to the title of "most sustainable denim"?
 With its cotton still coming from unspecified, potentially conventional sources, it may still have ways to go.
 But it's already taken a huge step forward, and that's most definitely worth celebrating and supporting.